 Living Christmas Gift Ideas: 7 Holiday Plants to Give

-Plants Freshen Up The Theme
+Plants Freshen Up the Theme

 Christmas is approaching quickly, yet you may have one or two people on your list that are just difficult to buy for.
 Why not skip buying a trendy gift or another food basket, and give a green Christmas present this year!

 Plants are environmentally friendly, and they help purify the air while bringing a splash of Christmas color to any room.
 Start a new tradition this year, and give a holiday plant that can be enjoyed for years to come.
+Here are seven plant ideas:

-Believe it or not, kids love plants too!
+Believe it or not, kids love plants, too!
 A pretty, non-toxic houseplant in a bedroom or nursery can freshen the air and bring in a little natural beauty.
 Plus, plants are a great way to start teaching the basics of caring for another living thing.

 A Christmas cactus makes a wonderful gift.
 It can be kept for years and is easy to maintain.
 As an added plus, the blooms are frilly, and remind many people of Christmas ornaments.